Women's, Sexual and Reproductive Health

 - The Johns Hopkins Center for Women's Health, Sex, and Gender Differences, an interdisciplinary collaborative across the Johns Hopkins Schools of Medicine, Public Health and Nursing.

-- The Bill and Melinda Gates Institute for Population and Reproductive Health which conducts and facilitates cutting-edge research in family planning, reproductive health, and population dynamics and translates science into evidence-informed policies, programs, and practice.
+- The William H. Gates Sr. Institute for Population and Reproductive Health which conducts and facilitates cutting-edge research in family planning, reproductive health, and population dynamics and translates science into evidence-informed policies, programs, and practice.

 - The Center for Public Health Advocacy, which facilitates innovation in advocacy research, teaching and practice; to connect leaders across public health disciplines; and to generate future public health professionals who are as skilled in advocacy as they are in science and public health practice.